tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.bucket_collect(bucket_id)

-    Collect all the data that is logically stored in the bucket id:
+    Collect all the data that is logically stored in the bucket identified by bucket_id:

     .. code-block:: tarantoolsession